-MySetAside (MSA) is a cloud based and mobile application that helps Small Businesses to identify and compete for Federal, State/Local Governments, and corporate subcontracting opportunities that are designated for small or specially designated organizations (for example, Veteran Owned, Service Disabled Veteran Owned, Minority Owned, 8(a), Hub Zone, etc.) to meet market goals for diversity and inclusion.
-MySetAside brings together all the set aside opportunities in one central place along with easy to use communication and tracking features to help small businesses win set-aside contract opportunities.
+MySetAside (MSA) is a cloud based and mobile application that helps Small Businesses to identify and compete for Federal, State and Local Governments, and corporate subcontracting opportunities that are designated for small or specially designated organizations ("i.e".
+Veteran Owned, Service Disabled Veteran Owned, Minority Owned, 8(a), Hub Zone, etc.) to meet procurement goals for diversity and inclusion.
+MSA publishes set aside opportunities in one central place along with easy to use communication and tracking features that help small businesses win set-aside contract opportunities.

-MySetAside bundles advanced technology together with proven best practices and extensive industry knowledge to deliver truly unique tool kits for small business professionals to efficiently and cost effectively succeed in partnerships with Government and Corporate Teams on targeted small business contracts and set-asides.
+MSA bundles advanced technology with proven best practices and extensive industry knowledge to deliver unique tool kits for that will help small business professionals efficiently and cost effectively succeed in partnerships with governments and corporate teams on targeted small business contracts and set-asides.

-MySetAside provides the key market data that small businesses truly need, along with advanced communication/collaboration capability, as well as easy to use checklists and templates to help winning contract efforts get started on the right track.
+In addition to key market data and advanced communication/collaboration capabilities, MSA also provides checklists and templates that will help contract bidding efforts get started on the right track.

-The business size can be determined using the following SBA definition.
+Business size can be determined using the following SBA definition:

-Since all federal agencies must use SBA size standards for contracts identified as small business, you need to select NAICS Code that best describe your business and then determine if the business meets size standards for the selected NAICS Code.
+Since all federal agencies must use SBA size standards for contracts identified as small business, you need to select the NAICS Code that best describes your business and then determine if the business meets size standards for the selected NAICS Code.
 SBA size standards are usually stated either in number of employees over the past 12 months, or average annual receipts over the past three years – whichever number represents the largest size of your business right now (including subsidiaries and affiliates).
-This number is what you will be using to remain classified as a small business for SBA and to bid on federal contracting programs.
-Size standards are available for every private sector industry in the U.S. economy, with the North American Industry Classification System (NAICS) used to identify the industries.
+This number is what you will be using to remain classified as a small business for SBA and to bid on federal contracts.
+Size standards are available for every private sector industry in the U.S. economy using, the North American Industry Classification System (NAICS) to identify the industries.

-Find your NAICS Code.
-Go to the NAICS section of the Bureau of the Census website (https://www.census.gov/eos/www/naics/).
+Find your NAICS Code by visiting the NAICS section of the Bureau of the Census website (https://www.census.gov/eos/www/naics/).
 Identify the NAICS Code(s) that best describe(s) your business activities.
 Also see the 2017 NAICS Manual for more information. (https://www.census.gov/eos/www/naics/2017NAICS/2017_NAICS_Manual.pdf).

-Determine your Industry's size standard using the Table of Small Business Size Standards (https://www.sba.gov/contracting/getting-started-contractor/make-sure-you-meet-sba-size-standards/table-small-business-size-standards).
+Determine your Industry's size standard by using the Table of Small Business Size Standards (https://www.sba.gov/contracting/getting-started-contractor/make-sure-you-meet-sba-size-standards/table-small-business-size-standards).
 Match your NAICS Code(s) with the appropriate size standard(s).

 You can also use SBA Size Standards Tool to find out if you qualify as a small business.